 Our vets provide therapies to relieve chronic pain caused by osteoarthritis and degenerative disease in Chester County pets, and therapies to improve joint health.

-Osteoarthritis (OA) or degenerative joint disease (DJD) is a common disorder affecting more than 20% of the canine population and is recognized in other species such as cats, exotics, as well as larger domestic species.
-Osteoarthritis or DJD is the progressive and permanent long-term deterioration of the cartilage, which surrounds the joints.
+Osteoarthritis (OA) or degenerative joint disease (DJD) is the progressive and permanent long-term deterioration of the cartilage that surrounds the joints.

-Appropriate interventions are chosen on a case by case basis.
+Appropriate interventions are used on a case-by-case basis.

 Read our most frequently asked questions about osteoarthritis, degenerative joint disease and rehabilitation.

 This condition afflicts more than 20 per cent of the canine population, and is also seen in other species such as cats, exotics and larger domestic species.